bgatellier/scodi/README.md

 # Example of use

 Exemple scenario:
-- analyze <https://heart.fabernovel.com/> using the _Google Lighthouse_ service.
+- analyze <https://www.ipcc.ch/> using the _Google Lighthouse_ service.
-- receive the main metrics and advices on a `heart` Slack channel when the analysis is over.
+- receive the main metrics and advices on a `scodi` Slack channel when the analysis is over.
 - store the results in a _MySQL_ database.

 ## Manual, with NPM packages